junrongYu/dawe-rlp-vocabs/README.md

 Under APIs and Services, create a new Service Account.
 Create a new key for the Service Account.
 Download the key as a JSON file and save it as `client_secrets.json`.

-Ensure `client_secrets.jsonn` is in the root of this project's directory.
+Ensure `client_secrets.json` is in the root of this project's directory.

 ### Run the script
 Run the Python script to convert the data in the Excel files to RDF.
 The output is RDF serialised as Turtle.